 Why Every Small Business Should Have a Lead Magnet

-In our opinion, every business who sells products or services online should have a lead magnet.
+In our opinion, every business that sells products or services online should have a lead magnet.
 The main goal of any lead magnet should be two-fold:

 - To give prospects something so unique and useful that they cannot get anywhere else–and will remember you for it.